 Now look, I understand that you probably don’t have the marketing budget of Apple or Woolworths.
-Neither do I, this is why niche is so important.
-Because we don’t have millions of advertising dollars at our disposal,
+Neither do I, this is why the niche is so important.
+Because we don’t have millions of advertising dollars at our disposal, we need to:

-- We need to craft a marketing message that we can put out to the marketplace in a cost-effective manner to bring in prospects to our business.
+- Craft a marketing message that we can put out to the marketplace in a cost-effective manner to bring in prospects to our business.

-- We need to effectively pick off our high value targets.
+- Effectively pick off our high value targets.

-- We need to find them and get our message in front of them.
+- Find them and get our message in front of them.